Kottbusser Tor (Berlin U-Bahn)

 Kottbusser Tor ([ˌkɔtbʊsɐ ˈtoːɐ̯]) is a Berlin U-Bahn station located on lines U1, U3, and U8.
 Many Berliners use the affectionate term Kotti ([ˈkɔti]; see Berlin dialect).

 It is located in central Kreuzberg.
 The area has a bad reputation for the relatively high, mainly drug-related crime rate, instances of which have recently become quite rare in most other parts of the district.
 The original Kottbusser Tor was a southern city gate of Berlin; the road through the gate led via the Neukölln suburb to the town of Cottbus.

-Trivia - K and missing h (Cotbusser Thor) rely to a language reform at begin of 20th century.
-See e.g. Stralauer T(h)or, or Cölln and Neukölln.

 History

 The station on the first U-Bahn line from Potsdamer Platz to Stralauer Tor was opened on 18 February 1902 on a viaduct above Skalitzer Straße.
 When the U8 was built in 1926, a new two-level station was constructed 100 m westwards to allow both lines to meet in one location, and the original station was demolished.

-It was directly hit on 26 February 1945.
+The former site of the old side platform station is currently utilized by a pocket track.

+On August 29, 1940, a bomb from a World War II raid struck the U8 subway tunnel but did not explode.